What you’ll learn

 In this tutorial we will create a snap of an X11 application to act as the graphical user interface for an IoT or kiosk device.
 For the introduction to this tutorial series and the Mir display server please visit here.

 X11 is a legacy protocol, it is known to be insecure, so we need to take steps to ensure it is secured correctly.
-To do this we shall embed an intermediary Xwayland server in the application snap and use snapd’s infrastructure to maintain security.
+To do this we shall embed an intermediary X server based on Mir in the application snap and use snapd’s infrastructure to maintain security.

 This tutorial assumes you are familiar with the material in Make a Wayland-native Kiosk snap.
 In particular, techniques for debugging problems in your snap are not repeated here.